-When my son arrived I became an ‘exclusively pumping mum’.
-That means that he didn’t nurse directly from my breast and he didn’t drink formula milk either.
-Instead, I used my double electric breast pump to express milk for him, which he drank from a bottle.
+When my son arrived I became an exclusively pumping mother.
+That means that he didn’t nurse him directly from my breast and he didn’t drink formula milk either.
+Instead, I used my double electric breast pump to express milk for my baby, which he drank from a bottle.

-I didn’t know this way of feeding was a possibility before my little boy arrived and I’m telling my story in case it helps another mum out there, who is struggling to breastfeed in the typical way, because there are alternative solutions available.
+I didn’t know this way of feeding was a possibility before my little boy arrived.
+I’m telling my story in case it helps another parent out there, who is struggling to breastfeed in the typical way, because there are alternative solutions available.
 It doesn’t have to be a straight choice between breast milk and formula milk.

 You’ve heard the phrase: ‘fed is best’, but I hate those words.
 Fed isn’t best.
 Fed is a basic requirement.
 What’s best is a mother being empowered to feed her baby how she wants.
 It doesn’t matter what feeding solution she goes for, but it does matter that the decision she makes is supported.

 As soon as I found out I was pregnant, I knew I wanted to breastfeed.
 I’m not sure why.
 But I felt, within my core that this was something I wanted to do.

 Some people didn’t understand why I was so adamant.
 But I don’t understand why some mums insist on only using renewable nappies.
 Cloth bums aren’t my thing.
 I know it’s an amazing thing to do for the environment, but it’s not my preference.
 However, I fully respect parents that do go for cloth bums.
 Just like I respect breastfeeding mothers, bottle feeding mothers, combination feeders, exclusive pumpers and everything in between.
 In my mind, if mother and baby are happy and healthy, then all is well in the world.

 So there I was, wanting to breastfeed, reading books about it and attending antenatal courses before my baby’s arrival.
 But of course nothing can fully prepare you and nobody knows how their baby’s birth will play out.